-Once CRF has been diagnosed, the physician attempts to determine the cause and, if possible, plan a specific treatment.
+Once CRF has been diagnosed, the physician attempts to determine the cause of the kidney failure and, if possible, plan a specific treatment.
 Nonspecific treatments are implemented to delay or possibly arrest the progressive loss of kidney function.

 Control hypertension (high blood pressure)—Target systolic blood pressure (BP) is 120 to 135 mm Hg; target diastolic BP is 70 to 80 mm Hg.
 Antihypertensive medication from the ACE class is preferable because of protective effects on the kidneys.